Emergence of nematic loop-current bond order in Kagome metals near van Hove singularities: Discussion and Outlook

 \section{Discussion and Outlook}

-In this work, we have investigated the tendency of the Kagome metals AV$_3$Sb$_5$ to develop $2a\times 2a$ nematic loop-current bond order.
-Employing a nine-band tight-binding model with NN interactions, we found that nematic order stabilizes in a narrow region of phase space within mean-field theory.
-The nematic phase is characterized by coexisting charge-bond order along one of three Kagome bonds and loop-current order along the other two, thereby breaking two of three mirror planes and time-reversal symmetry.
+In this work, we have investigated the tendency of the Kagome metals to develop $2a\times 2a$ nematic loop-current bond order.
+The nematic phase is characterized by coexisting charge-bond order along one of the three Kagome bonds and loop-current order along the other two, thereby breaking two of three mirror planes and time-reversal symmetry.
 To explain the emergence of this nematic order, we analyzed an effective patch model that includes two van Hove singularities at each of the three inequivalent $M$ points.
-The effective model reveals the frustration associated with the relative phases of the three-component (3Q) order parameter.
+The effective model reveals the frustration associated with the relative phases of the three-component ($3\mathbf{Q}$) order parameter.
 Within this framework, the free energy is minimized by the development of an elongated Fermi surface that lowers the sixfold symmetry to twofold, giving rise to nematic order that may be observable in angle-resolved photoemission spectroscopy (ARPES).
+To demonstrate the robustness of the effective model, we employ a nine-band tight-binding model with NN interactions, finding that the nematic order survives in a narrow region of phase space within mean-field theory.

 Looking ahead, this study motivates several directions for future research.
-Our results indicate that NLCBO emerges only within a narrow region of phase space where the energetics become favorable.
+Our results indicate that NLCBO emerges only within a narrow region of phase space where the energetics become favourable.
 A key sensitivity of our theory lies in the energy spacing $2\epsilon$ between the two van Hove singularities, which governs the strength of the anomalous dispersion in the nematic phase, together with the phase imbalance among the three complex order parameters.
-This suggests that pressure- and doping-dependent studies could tune this spacing \cite{LaBollita2021}, providing a potential route to access the phase transition into NLCBO.
+This suggests that pressure, strain, and doping studies could tune this spacing \cite{LaBollita2021,Sim2024}, providing a potential route to access the phase transition into NLCBO.
 Furthermore, the coupling between the two van Hove singularities, $\lambda$, which serves as a tuning knob for the emergence of nematic order, may also be adjustable under pressure.